Mathenge-Ken/River-Analysis/README.md

-# Flood Analysis Using Python
+# Flood Analysis Using Python🌊 🌍

 ## Project Overview
 This project focuses on analyzing river dynamics and flood risks using Python.
 By creating a Relative Elevation Model (REM) from Digital Elevation Models (DEMs), we visualize and understand how elevation changes can impact flood behavior.
 The analysis leverages various Python libraries to manipulate geospatial data, perform interpolation, and visualize results effectively.
 For a deeper understanding of river dynamics analysis, check out this article: [Effortless River Dynamics Analysis: Mastering Flood Modeling with Just 30 Lines of Python](https://mathengeken.hashnode.dev/effortless-river-dynamics-analysis-mastering-flood-modeling-with-just-30-lines-of-python).